sdcondon/FlUnit/README.md

 ## Project Status

 The plan is to continue to chip away at this, but I have now more or less reached the limit of what can be hacked together - and properly getting to grips with (in particular) the VSTest platform may make for slow going for a little while..
+Vague plan of attack (not worth issue tracking just yet, so just bullet list to organise my thoughts..):

+- General ongoing:
   - Take some cues from the vstest adapter for mstest - what am I missing regarding debugging, parallelisation, test attachments, instrumentation, filtering etc?
-- Quality of life ideas:
+- Specific, highest-priority first:
+  - QoL: Add parameterless `ThenThrows()` and `ThenDoesntThrow()` for simple assertions that an exception was thrown or not.
-  - Support custom test case labelling - `ToString()` of the prereqs only helpful when this yields something other than the type name..
+  - QoL: Support custom test case labelling - `ToString()` of the prereqs only helpful when this yields something other than the type name..
 Perhaps `WithResultLabels`?
+  - Add in initial test settings - initial settings likely to include allowing specification of strategy for result naming and duration records (both of which currently make some "sensible" decisions which may not be appropriate in all situations)
+  - Look into parallelisation.
+Partition configuration likely to be trait based (e.g. allow specification of a trait name - all tests with same value won't run in parallel).
+Initial factoring of core logic away from VSTest-specific classes may happen as part of this - though I'm wary of needless complexity until such time as a second adapter exists.
+Also may provide more powerful trait specification as part of this (e.g. specify single trait at assembly level to give all tests a trait for their class/prop name).
+  - Attachments & output
+- On the back-burner (probably not):
-  - Perhaps `ThenOfOutcome(o => o.Result.ShouldBe..)` and `ThenOfGiven1(g => g.Prop.ShouldBe..)` for succinctness?
+  - QoL: Perhaps `ThenOfOutcome(o => o.Result.ShouldBe..)` and `ThenOfGiven1(g => g.Prop.ShouldBe..)` for succinctness?
 Though lambda discards work pretty well (to my eyes at least)..